microsoft/vscode-azurearmtools/README.md

     - User-defined template functions

 - Snippets
-    Just type "arm" in the editor to see the available snippets
+    Just type `arm` in the editor to see the available snippets
     - Getting started with a new JSON/JSONC file
         - `arm!` - Adds the framework for a full deployment template file.